 The Problem I Set Out to Solve

-When group trips become stressful, it’s because it’s tricky to gather suggestions, get consensus, and plan for logistics with different people.
+Group trips often become stressful because it’s tricky to gather suggestions, get consensus, and plan for logistics with different people.
 Existing tools allow for more seamless travel planning are geared toward single and couple travelers, and toward sharing travel information in one place.
-But they don’t tailor to the moving dynamic of a group — with combinations of different preferences, communication styles and travel styles.
+But they don’t tailor to the moving dynamic of a group — with combinations of different preferences, communication and travel styles.

 Project